MiloMargolis/BelgiumDoc/content/PaoloLanaro/blog_3.md

 # Phase 2

-My contribution to phase 2 of the project has been working on the ER diagrams, the SQL DDL, and drafting the proof of concept wireframes.
+My contribution to phase 2 of the project has been working on the ER diagrams, the SQL DDL, and helping with the proof of concept wireframes.
-As a team, we've discussed many aspects of the project such as what we can and can't build linear regression models on, simple ideas for features, and the structure and normalization of the database schema.
-I specifically worked on the ER diagrams for Monika and ____, and worked on building the DDL for the following tables: `users`, `user_emails`, ``
+As a team, we've discussed many aspects of the project such as what we can and can't build linear regression models on (specifically when it comes to text), simple ideas for features, and the structure and normalization of the database schema.
+I specifically worked on the ER diagrams for Monika and ____, and worked on building the DDL for the following tables: `users`, `articles`, `country`